The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Literature Review

 \section{Literature Review}

+Robustness to noise is an important property of any machine learning (ML) model.
+Classically, noise is viewed as a form of data distortion and may be categorised as either attribute noise or class noise \cite{zhu2004class}.
+Attribute noise refers to corrupted instances of the dataset associated with training, such as missing, inaccurate or erroneous measurements, while class noise occurs when training examples have been assigned incorrect class labels \cite{zhu2004class}.
+Noise present in input data has been shown to degrade predictive performance of classical models \cite{zhu2004class, saez2016evaluating}.
+Similarly, feature noise and class imbalance negatively affect the performance of QML models \cite{sheoran2025robust, jin2026noise, bose2026systematic}.

+The notion of robustness can be studied from several perspectives, such as adversarial robustness \cite{biggio2011support, kustiawan2026adversarial}, algorithmic robustness \cite{xu2012robustness} and robustness to shifts in data distribution or predictive performance \cite{freiesleben2023beyond}.
+In this work, robustness is considered in terms of the stability of the learned classifier under noise-induced perturbations.

+Traditional metrics used to measure robustness in ML models include accuracy, precision, recall, and derived measures such as the equalised loss of accuracy \cite{ferri2009experimental, ishii2021comparative, saez2016evaluating}.
+However, recent work has suggested that these task performance measures may not be entirely informative in terms of prediction stability under distribution shifts \cite{carvalho2025rethinking}.
+Alternatively, agreement-based robustness measures have been proposed that are able to quantify the consistency between predictions based on data obtained from clean and perturbed data distributions \cite{padro2026robustness}.

+While robustness and generalisation are distinct concepts \cite{freiesleben2023beyond}, studies have established a connection between them \cite{xu2009robustness}. \citet{xu2009robustness} established that a robust learning algorithm caused regularised SVMs to generalise successfully, while \citet{kawaguchi2022robustness} linked the two concepts via a data-dependent analysis.
+Due to this link, it appears that successful measures established for generalisation may also provide insight into robustness.

 Generalisation theory for classical Support Vector Machines (SVMs) is relatively well-developed.
-Following the introduction of SVMs by \citet{cortes1995support}, foundational work by \citet{bartlett1999generalization} established generalisation guarantees for SVMs using margins.
-Following this, \citet{vapnik2000bounds} derived generalisation bounds that were independent of the feature space dimensionality but dependent on the expected number of support vectors.
-These results built upon the Vapnik-Chervonenkis (VC) theory, in which the VC-dimension quantified the complexity of a hypothesis class and provided uniform generalisation bounds \cite{vapnik1968uniform}.

-Soon after, bounds were presented by \citet{bartlett2002rademacher} using the Rademacher complexity measure, which were further strengthened through PAC-Bayesian margin bounds \cite{herbrich2000pac, langford2002pac, mcallester2003simplified}.
-More recently, these bounds were revisited and improved by \citet{gronlund2020near}, who presented a near-tight upper bound and a complementary lower bound for the generalisation performance of classical SVMs in terms of margins.
+Following the introduction of SVMs by \citet{boser1992training} and the subsequent extension to non-separable datasets by \citet{cortes1995support}, foundational work by \citet{bartlett1999generalization} established generalisation guarantees for SVMs using margins.
+Following this, subsequent studies derived generalisation bounds based on Vapnik-Chervonenkis (VC) theory \cite{vapnik1968uniform}, the expected number of support vectors \cite{vapnik2000bounds}, Rademacher complexity \cite{bartlett2002rademacher} and PAC-Bayesian margin bounds \cite{herbrich2000pac, langford2002pac, mcallester2003simplified}.
+More recently, \citet{gronlund2020near} derived near-tight upper and lower bounds for SVM generalisation in terms of margins.